I have never painted before - how do you recommend that I start?

 When you are a beginner, this will be more of an issue than when you have painted for awhile.
 Eventually, ideas will come to you more often.
 It may be in a few months, it may be in a few years, but they will come.
 The thing is, they usually don't come out of nowhere - they mostly come from something you see, or hear about, and from your work itself.
 To get ideas right now, you can: 1) go to museums, art centers and galleries; 2) at your local library and on the Internet, look at many artists' work, especially the artists generally accepted as masters, in past times and in the present.
 Look for images which resonate with you, affect and move you, inspire you.
 3) Start with objects you see around you - fruit, flowers, trees, knick-knacks, animals, etc. - whatever you are drawn to.
 Work mostly from life, rather than photos.
 You will find that one painting tends to produce another, as you think, "Maybe I'll try such-and-such next time, instead of such-and-such."
 4) You can also start somewhere personally meaningful to you.
-(For example, I started with old family photos of the 1940's.)
+(For example, after art school, I started with old family photos from the 1940's.)
 The process of working will lead you to develop your ideas, and lead you to new ideas.
 Try to become aware of what catches or holds your attention - and go there.
 For example, if you start by drawing landscapes from life - you may find that your interest is particularly in trees, or large simple shapes, or more in color than in drawing.
 You may start with pencil, then decide that what you really are after is the bold black-and-white of woodcuts or linoleum block prints.
 Art is a process of getting to know yourself - to become aware of your surroundings and your responses to these surroundings.

 Eventually, you will zero in on what is more personally meaningful for you, conceptually and visually, and one thing will lead to another - or to a hundred other things.
 You can also learn what you don't want to do, through this process, and this is just as valuable a lesson.
 For example, in doing my still lifes, I did one which was mainly based on horizontals and verticals; so for the next one I decided to go more with diagonals, for a more dynamic composition.